bmj-autonomous/ai_drive/README.md

 # ai.drive
 Small scale autonomous driving by deep learning

+## Overall goals

+Get a minimum viable vehicle running in a month!

+- Vehicle drives autonomously between taped lines
+- Duct tape, chewing gum, and superglue allowed!

 ## Procurement

+*As of Feb.
+2, 2018. *

-Here's my experience matching the parts list
+Here's my experience matching the parts list with the goal being getting delivery of everything down to a week or so.

 | Supplier     | Price [EUR] | Tag            | Qty | Part description                                                                                                                                                       |
 |--------------|-------------|----------------|-----|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|